Features¶

 | VoiceMeUp | Split webhooks - automatic aggregation in parse_voicemeup_webhook() |

-VoiceMeUp MMS handling: VoiceMeUp sends MMS as two separate webhooks (text + metadata, then image). parse_voicemeup_webhook() automatically buffers and merges them into a single event.
-See the VoiceMeUp documentation for details.
+VoiceMeUp MMS handling: VoiceMeUp sends MMS as two separate webhooks (text + metadata, then image). parse_voicemeup_webhook() automatically buffers and merges them into a single event:

 SMS Utilities: